The iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, but 5G connectivity isn’t among them.

 The iPhone XS is fast, but it’s not 5G

-Both the iPhone XS and the iPhone XS Max (but not the iPhone XR) boast much faster network performance potential than any previous iPhone.
+The iPhone XS and the iPhone XS Max (but not the iPhone XR) boast much faster network performance potential than any previous iPhone.
 But they’re still technically not 5G-ready.

 Rather, the two flagship phones have support for Cat 16 Gigabit LTE, which is a very fast form of 4G.
 Cat 16 is capable of attaining peak download speeds of 1Gbps, or 1,000Mbps.

-In terms of the new iPhone, this Cat 16 Gigabit LTE capability will potentially provide a two to three-fold increase in 4G network speeds compared to the iPhone X and iPhone XR, both of which pack lesser Cat 12 LTE modems.
+Cat 16 Gigabit LTE capability will potentially provide a two to three-fold increase in 4G network speeds compared to the iPhone X and iPhone XR, both of which pack lesser Cat 12 LTE modems.

+This isn’t that surprising.
 While Apple often leads the way with its design innovations, it’s famously slow to adopt new third-party connection standards.
 Historically, the company tends to wait until new standards are relatively mature and well on their way to mass-market adoption before it considers implementing them.